Keeping Adelaide Oval safe for all

 Adelaide Oval reserves the right to refuse admission to any person, who in the opinion of an employee or agent of the Adelaide Oval, is deemed to be inappropriately attired.

-Adelaide Oval is a licensed premise and operates under a Special Circumstance License – details will be available later in the year.
+Adelaide Oval is a licenced premise and operates under a Special Circumstance Licence.
 Restrictions will apply.
-Adelaide Oval will operate in accordance to its house alcohol management policy and all state laws.
+Adelaide Oval will operate in accordance with its house alcohol management policy and all state laws.

 Patrons are reminded when entering Adelaide Oval that: